AlysMancia/AlysMancia/README.md

 👋 Hi, I'm Alyssa (AM)

-💻 Web Developer | 🚀 Building apps that solves real-world problems
+💻 Web Developer | 🚀 Building apps that solves real-world problems.

+I focused on turning my ideas into a working system and I like exploring and learning new things to make more innovations.

 ## 🚀 Tech Stack

 ### 🎨 Frontend